-- Risk Management Committee
+Risk Management Committee

-The Company's Board of Directors meeting No. 5/2010 on August 16, 2010 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Risk Management Committee.
-The Committee consisted of 2 qualified persons (details listed in the “Management Structure”).
+The Company's Board of Directors meeting No. 5/2553 (2010) on August 16, 2010 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Risk Management Committee.
+The Committee consisted of 2 qualified persons.
+The details are listed in the topic of Management Structure.

-- Corporate Governance Committee
+Corporate Governance Committee

-The Company's Board of Directors meeting No. 1/2011 on February 23, 2011 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Corporate Governance Committee.
-The Committee consisted of 2 qualified persons (details listed in the “Management Structure”).
+The Company's Board of Directors meeting No. 1/2554 (2011) on February 23, 2011 had the resolution to appoint, authorize the scope of responsibilities and consider remuneration of the Corporate Governance Committee.
+The Committee consisted of 2 qualified persons.
+The details are listed in the topic of Management Structure.

-- Reviewed the good corporate governance policy and code of conduct of RS Group and other relevant policy.
+- Reviewed the good corporate governance policy and code of conduct manual of RS Group and other relevant policy.

-- Promoted the administration works to be in accordance with the good corporate governance policy and code of conduct of RS Group and other relevant policy.
+- Promoted the administration works to be in accordance with the good corporate governance policy and code of conduct manual of RS Group and other relevant policy.

 - Gave advises on the good corporate governance to the Company's Board of Directors.

-The Corporate Governance Committee had the opinion that the stated items were appropriate and for the benefits of Company, shareholders, and stakeholders in the long term.
+The Corporate Governance Committee had the opinion that the stated items were appropriate and for the benefits of Company, shareholders and stakeholders in the long term.

-- The Human Development Committee
+The Human Development Committee

-consists of 3 qualified persons, their names and responsibilities are listed in the “Management Structure”.
+It consists of 3 qualified persons.
+Their names and responsibilities are listed in the topic of Management Structure.

-In 2016, the Human Development Committee had 4 meeting.
+In 2018, the Human Development Committee had 4 meeting.

 - Reviewed and developed the policy, and given guidelines on human development.